Western Australian Aboriginal Advisory Council

 Ms O’Donnell is a Nyikina Mangala Aboriginal woman from Derby, where she grew up.
 She has significant experience as a strategic leader in the Aboriginal community controlled health sector, focusing on the delivery and ongoing support of Aboriginal programs at a regional, state and national level.

 Ms O’Donnell brings extensive expertise and understanding of Aboriginal health, and multiple perspectives on Indigenous issues.
-She is currently chief executive officer for the Kimberley Aboriginal Medical Service in Broome, and was chief executive officer of the Derby Aboriginal Health Service for 12 years.
+She is currently chief executive officer for the Kimberley Aboriginal Medical Services in Broome, and was chief executive officer of the Derby Aboriginal Health Service for 12 years.

 Mr Ford is a Noongar man, and has been CEO of Moorditj Koort Aboriginal Health and Wellness Centre since 2012.
 Mr Ford was previously programs manager of Aboriginal Health with the Rockingham Kwinana Division of General Practice, and held senior positions with the South Metropolitan Public Health Unit and Department of Housing.